-If your Windows 10 Surface Pro device does not turn on or if its Battery does not charge properly, these troubleshooting steps will help you resolve power problems.
+If the Battery of your Surface device running Windows 11/10 does not charge properly, maybe to 100%, even when plugged in, these troubleshooting steps will help you resolve power problems.
 While the hardware might be a fault, you could try some preliminary troubleshooting before handing over the system to a technician.

 - The power connections must be secure.

 - Your clipboard and keyboard are attached to each other.

 - The charging port, power cord, and power connector are all functional.